quran/quran.com-frontend-v2/README.md

 Please install the following:

 - [Node.js](https://nodejs.org/en/), a JavaScript runtime environment that executes JavaScript code outside of a browser.
-- [Yarn](https://yarnpkg.com/en/) stands for "Yet Another Resource Negotiator", it is an Apache Hadoop technology.
+- [Yarn](https://yarnpkg.com/en/) stands for "Yet Another Resource Negotiator", it's an Apache Hadoop technology.
 - Follow (this guide)[https://gorails.com/setup] to install [Ruby, Rails & and PostgreSQL](https://gorails.com/setup) together.
-Select ruby version `2.6.2`.
+Select Ruby version `2.6.2`.
 - [pgAdmin](https://www.pgadmin.org/) is a GUI for postgreSQL.
-- Also, you're strongly encouraged to install ruby with _Ruby Version Manager_ (RVM).
+- Also, you're strongly encouraged to install Ruby with _Ruby Version Manager_ (RVM).
 (RVM)[https://rvm.io/] is a command-line tool that lets you easily install and manage multiple ruby environments.

 ### Set-up